New Buy Mortgages

 Mortgage guarantee scheme

 This is the second part of the Government’s Help to Buy scheme, known as “Mortgage Guarantee”.
-It again allows prospective borrowers to purchase with a deposit as low as 5% but the government provides an incentive to the participating lenders and cover the first 15% of the loan should the borrower default and the property be repossessed.
+It again allows prospective borrowers to purchase with a deposit as low as 5% but the government provides an incentive to the participating lenders and covers the first 15% of the loan should the borrower default and the property be repossessed.
 This scheme helps both first time buyers and home movers but is NOT limited to just new properties, thus aiding the housing market as a whole.
 The scheme has been designed to assist first-time-buyers with a minimal deposit and those wishing to move up in the housing market but have little equity in their current property.
 Most importantly, the borrower must be able to afford the mortgage and strong criteria will be applied.
 The purpose of the scheme is to stimulate lending to those without the capital funds for a large deposit.